htrajan/ht-drawsteel/Classes/Conduit/1st-Level Features/Healing Grace.md

   - Magic
   - Ranged
 ability_type: Maneuver
-distance: Ranged 5
+distance: Ranged 10
 target: Self or 1 ally
 ---

 # Healing Grace

-You gain the following ability, which you can use once on your turn.
+You gain the following ability, which you can use once on your turn:

 ## Healing Grace